 Other OFIs also include captive financial institutions and money lenders (S.127).
 This sub-sector consists of all financial corporations and quasi-corporations which are neither engaged neither in financial intermediation nor in providing financial auxiliary services and where most of either their assets or their liabilities are not transacted on open markets.
-In particular, the following financial corporations and quasi-corporations are classified in this sub-sector:
+In particular, the following financial corporations and quasicorporations are classified in this sub-sector:

-- a) units as legal entities such as trusts, estates, agencies accounts, personal investment companies or brass plate companies; - b) holding companies that own controlling-levels of equity of a group of subsidiaries and whose principal activity is owning the group without providing any other service to the corporations in which the equity is held, that is, they do not administer or manage other units; - A list of holding companies that are classified in sector S.127, as agreed with Statistics Netherlands, is provided below.
-These holding companies must therefore not be reported under sector S.11 (non-financial corporations).
-The list will be updated on a regular basis. - c) SPEs that qualify as institutional units and raise funds in open markets to be used by their parent corporation; - d) units which provide financial services exclusively with own funds, or funds provided by a sponsor, to a range of clients and incur the financial risk of the debtor defaulting.
-Examples are money lenders, corporations engaged in lending to students or for foreign trade from funds received from a sponsor such as a government unit or non-profit institution, and pawnshops that predominantly engage in lending; - e) special purpose government funds, usually called sovereign wealth funds, if classified as financial corporations.
+- a) units as legal entities such as trusts, estates, agencies accounts, personal investment companies or brass plate companies; - b) holding companies that own controlling-levels of equity of a group of subsidiaries and whose principal activity is owning the group without providing any other service to the corporations in which the equity is held, that is, they do not administer or manage other units; - c) SPEs that qualify as institutional units and raise funds in open markets to be used by their parent corporation; - d) units which provide financial services exclusively with own funds, or funds provided by a sponsor, to a range of clients and incur the financial risk of the debtor defaulting.
+Examples are money lenders, corporations engaged in lending to students or for foreign trade from funds received from a sponsor such as a government unit or non-profit institution, and pawnshops that predominantly engage in lending;